-As early as 2003, the U.S. Census Bureau reported that two-thirds of American households have at least one computer, with about one-third of adults using computers to manage household finances and make online purchases [U.S. Census Bureau 2005].
+2005].
 These statistics suggest that many computers store data on personal finances and online transactions, not to mention other confidential data such as tax records, passwords for bank accounts, and email.
 We can estimate that these figures have risen dramatically since the 2003 survey.

 Sensitive information stored in an insecure manner is vulnerable to theft.
 According to the most recent CSI Computer Crime and Security Survey [Richardson 2007], 50 percent of the respondents have been victims of laptop and mobile theft in the last 12 months.
 These respondents include 494 security practitioners in U.S. corporations, government agencies, financial institutions, medical institutions, and universities.
-The survey also shows that between the years 2001 and 2007, the theft of electronic storage occurred much more frequently than other forms of attack or misuse such as denial of service, telecom fraud, unauthorized access to information, financial fraud, abuse of wireless network, sabotage, and Web site defacement.
-Many incidences of theft continue to make headlines across many segments of the society, including the government [Hines 2007], academia [Square 2007], the health industry [McNevin 2007; Sullivan 2005], and large companies [WirelessWeek 2007].
+The survey also shows that between the years 2001 and 2007, the theft of electronic storage occurred much more frequently than other forms of attack or misuse such as denial of service, telecom fraud, unauthorized access to information, financial fraud, abuse of wireless networks, sabotage, and Web site defacement.
+Many incidences of theft continue to make headlines across many segments of society, including the government [Hines 2007], academia [Square 2007], the health industry [McNevin 2007; Sullivan 2005], and large companies [WirelessWeek 2007].

 Two major components exist to safeguard the privacy of data on electronic storage media.
 First, data must be stored in a confidential manner to prevent unauthorized access, and the solution should not impose significant inconvenience during normal use.
 Second, at the time of disposal, confidential data must be removed from the storage media as well as the overall computing environment in an irrecoverable manner.
 While the fundamental goals are clear, existing solutions tend to evolve independently around each goal.
-This survey summarizes the advantages and challenges of various confidential data storage and deletion techniques, with the aim of identifying underlying trends and lessons to arrive at an overarching solution.
+This survey summarizes the advantages and challenges of various confidential data storage and deletion techniques, with the aim of identifying underlying trends and lessons in order to arrive at an overarching solution.

-Due to the size of the problem, the focus of this survey is on non-distributed, single-user computing environments (e.g., desktops and laptops).
+Due to the size of the problem, the focus of this survey is on nondistributed, singleuser computing environments (e.g., desktops and laptops).
 The user is assumed to have system administrative privileges to configure the confidentiality settings of storage and deletion methods.
-The threat model assumes that attacks to recover sensitive data are staged after the computer has been powered off: in other words, the attacker uses "dead" forensic methods.
-Attacks that occur after the user is logged in (e.g., network-based attacks or memory-based attacks) are beyond the scope of this survey.
+The confidentiality threat model assumes that attacks to recover sensitive data are staged after the computer has been powered off: in other words, the attacker uses "dead" forensic methods.
+We assume that an attacker can gain access to the original storage media either by booting the original machine with a live CD or removing the storage media and placing it in another machine under the attacker's control.
+Other forms of attack (e.g., network-based attacks, memory-based attacks, or privilege escalation attacks) are beyond the scope of this survey.
+Thus, the strength of the confidentiality of the data storage or deletion is based directly upon the technique used to store or delete the data at rest (for example, the strength of the encryption technique).